Dan-Burns/ChACRA/README.md

 Find your protein's energy centers.

-These are tools to analyze biomolecular interactions across multiple ensembles.
+These are tools to analyze residue interactions across multiple ensembles.

 After simulating a protein across multiple temperatures (ideally with replica exchange) use GetContacts to calculate the contact frequencies for all of the pairwise residue interactions.